Canonical-AI-Inc/canonical/README.md

 ## Integration

 You connect with the Canonical Cache via an API call.
-When you make a call to your LLM API, you also make a call to the Canonical API.
+You call the Canonical Cache before you call the LLM API.
 If the Canonical Cache finds a hit, it returns the cached response.
-If there is no cache hit, then Canonical returns a 404.
+If there is no cache hit, then Canonical returns a 404 and you then call the LLM.
 You can also integrate Canonical via proxy integration using the Open AI base URL.
-More details about the integration can be found here.
+More details about the integration can be found on our demo page \(see below\).

+## Try it out

+You can try out the semantic cache on [our demo](https://pg-demo.streamlit.app/).

 ## Pricing